 - Hospital stays, surgeries, and other medical costs related to the injury

-- Future medical expenses for things like long-term care and assistive devices
+- Future medical expenses and future medical bills for things like long-term care and assistive devices

-- Income losses due to time away from work during recovery
+- Income losses due to time away from work during recovery, including lost wages

 - Physical pain, discomfort, and emotional distress caused by the injury